magma-design-system/magma/projects/stencil/src/components/mds-author/readme.md

 </mds-author>
 ```

-You can try it out on the components' playground [site](https://magma.maggiolicloud.it/storybook/?path=/story/ui-author--default)!
+You can try it out on the component's playground [site](https://magma.maggiolicloud.it/storybook/?path=/story/ui-author--default)!

 <!-- Auto Generated Below -->